Chairmen’s Advisory Council

 The Chairmen’s Advisory Council also supports the Chairmen’s Emergency Scholarship, which provides tuition assistance for families in crisis.

 Fred O’Connor is one of the original founders of Big Shoulders Fund’s Chairmen’s Advisory Council and has been Co-Chairman since its inception.
-Fred serves as a Financial Advisor with the Northwestern Mutual.
+Fred serves as a Financial Advisor with Northwestern Mutual.
 He has more than 30 years of professional services experience.
 He holds a Masters degree in finance and marketing from Northwestern University’s Kellogg School of Management and an economics degree from The College of the Holy Cross.
-Fred serves on a number of civic organizations and boards, including Big Shoulders Fund, The 100 Club of Chicago, The Irish Fellowship Club, St. Therese Chinese Catholic School and The Chicago Dance Institute.
-He is an advisor to the boards of Have Dreams and the Chicago Commonwealth Club.
+Fred serves on a number of civic organizations and boards, including Big Shoulders Fund, The 100 Club of Chicago, The Irish Fellowship Club, St. Therese Chinese Catholic School, and The Chicago Dance Institute.
+He is an adviser to the boards of Have Dreams and the Chicago Commonwealth Club.
 Fred enjoys organizing alumni groups for Give Back Day service events, teaching the Stock Market Program at Our Lady of Grace school, and mentoring at Holy Trinity High School.

 Lori was introduced to Big Shoulders Fund in 2007 and quickly became a fan.
 She says, “Big Shoulders Fund won me over not only because of its mission – helping inner city children through value based education – but also because of the organization’s effectiveness, leadership and results.”
 Lori has been a member of the Chairmen’s Advisory Council since its early days and was excited to be on the ground floor of this energized group.
 In 2008, Lori joined the board and the Audit Committee.

 John Podjasek has been involved in the financial services industry for over 35 years in Chicago, New York, and London.
 John is particularly passionate about his involvement in civic organizations that give back to the community, particular those that foster education-related initiatives.
 He believes that Big Shoulders Fund is a premier non for profit because of the impact it makes; very few charities so much with what limited resources they have.
-John says,” Big Shoulders does what they do with a positive energy and spirit that are exemplary.”

 The Big Shoulders Fund Auxiliary Board is the most rapidly growing nonprofit board for young professionals in Chicago.
 Now in its tenth year, the Auxiliary Board has 250 members (and growing) who serve our students and schools through volunteering, fundraising, and spreading the word about our mission.
 Along with the Chairmen’s Advisory Council, it comprises the “Next Generation” of Big Shoulders Fund leaders.